-The Trust will check your application to ensure that you've provided all the information we have requested.
-We may contact you during our assessment if there are any issues about which we are unclear - please do not assume any contact or lack thereof is an indication of your likelihood of being successful or declined.
+We will check your application to ensure that you've provided all the information we have requested.
+We may contact you during our assessment if there are any issues we are unclear about - please do not assume any contact or lack of contact is an indication of your likelihood of being successful or declined.

-The Trust will review the information you provide in your application and, where relevant, data and information from the Charity Commission, Companies House or other regulators' websites relating to your constitution and recent audited accounts.
+We will review the information you provide in your application and, where relevant, data and information from the Charity Commission, Companies House or other regulators' websites relating to your constitution and recent audited accounts.
 We may also look at other publicly available sources such as your organisation's website and social media activity.